John Eliot Square

 The City of Boston acquired the Dillaway-Thomas home and surrounding property in 1927, and in 1937, the Roxbury Historical Society began to utilize the building with the long-term plan to convert it to a museum.
 A fire in 1979 halted plans to develop the museum.
 However, in 1984, the Commonwealth founded Roxbury Heritage State Park and provided funding to restore the Dillaway-Thomas House and develop a park.
 The property was opened to the public in 1992 and became the headquarters for the Heritage State Park.

-The Roxbury Heritage State Park (RHSP) Signature Park Project is one of six urban park projects identified as a priority for rehabilitation.
-These projects help revitalize urban neighborhoods by opening up or upgrading green spaces for outdoor recreation and by rehabilitating historic community landmarks.
-The Executive Office of Energy and Environmental Affairs is working with state agencies, municipal governments, and local community leaders to implement these critical urban revitalization projects.
+The Roxbury Heritage State Park (RHSP) Signature Park Project was one of six urban park projects identified as a priority for rehabilitation.
+These projects were selected to help revitalize urban neighborhoods by opening up or upgrading green spaces for outdoor recreation and by rehabilitating historic community landmarks.

-DCR’s goal for the RHSP Signature Park Project is to restore the building and enhance the park experience by creating a community resource center within an inviting park landscape.
-The priority for repairs and upgrades is as follows:
+DCR’s goal for the RHSP Signature Park Project was to restore the building and enhance the park experience by creating a community resource center within an inviting park landscape.
+To achieve this, DCR undertook the following:

 DCR considers public participation crucial to ensure that public needs and input are considered in a project.
 This process provides not only for the exchange of information, but for opportunities for collaboration, as well.
 Most importantly, it builds the public’s trust in the agency.

-DCR is committed to involving the community during all phases of planning and construction of the Roxbury Heritage State Park Signature Park Project.
-To that end, DCR kicked off a robust community planning process in spring 2014 to identify critical issues and opportunities related to the project and to assist in the development of new concepts and ideas to revitalize the property and improve visitor services.
+DCR committed to involving the community during all phases of planning and construction of the Roxbury Heritage State Park Signature Park Project.
+To that end, DCR kicked off a robust community planning process in Spring 2014 to identify critical issues and opportunities related to the project and to assist in the development of new concepts and ideas to revitalize the property and improve visitor services.
 In addition to multiple targeted stakeholder meetings, the community planning process involved three hands-on public workshops.
 A public informational meeting was held in January 2017, in anticipation of the start of construction, to provide the community with an update on the project.
-DCR plans to host additional public meetings to share information on the status of the exhibit development (March 2017), to provide an update on the house construction (May 2017), and to provide an update on the landscape construction (July 2017).
+Additional public meetings to share information on the status of the exhibit development (April 2017), to provide an update on the house and landscape construction (August 2017).

 August 14, 2017: Project Update Notice Presentation